-One of the nutrients that people with Hashimoto’s are particularly prone to being deficient in is Vitamin B12.
-In fact, in my survey of 2232 people with Hashimoto’s, 33 percent reported that they had tested as deficient in this all important vitamin, and 76 percent said they felt better after taking a B12 supplement.
-(Please note, not everyone has been tested!)
+One of the nutrient deficiencies that people with Hashimoto’s are particularly prone to is vitamin B12.
+In fact, in my survey of 2232 people with Hashimoto’s, 33 percent reported that they had tested as deficient in this all-important vitamin, and 76 percent said they felt better after taking a B12 supplement.
+(Please note: Not everyone in this survey had been tested for a B12 deficiency!)

 Read on to learn about: